 When should I perhaps not log my food?

-For some people prone to unhealthy psychological relationships with food, or those who deal with eating disorders, food logging – and thus by default calorie counting – is sometimes detrimental to psychological health.
+For some people prone to negative psychological relationships with food, or those who have eating disorders, food logging – and thus by default calorie counting – is sometimes detrimental to mental health.
 It can add unnecessary self-imposed restriction and can put negative, instead of positive, mental focus on food.
 On the other hand, I’ve read several accounts of people with eating disorders who have been helped, in part, by food logging.
 Only you can know whether it’s best to include food logging in your recovery plan (making sure that you’re working with a qualified professional, of course).

 Food logging can be an extremely useful tool, but if used excessively, it can become a crutch that takes us away from what our bodies are telling us.
 I use food logging perhaps 2 days out of every 100.
 The other 98% of the time I rely on intuition, habit and routine, and listening to my body.